dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 to consolidate these into a single transport suitable for the providers deployment, as shown in {{fig-server-side-relay-agg}} and
 {{fig-server-side-relay-no-agg}} below.
-The relationship between the relay and its upstream peers is opaque to the relayed clients.
+The relationship between the relay and its upstream agents is opaque to the relayed clients.

 {:ed-note: source="mortensen"}
 \[\[EDITOR'S NOTE: we request working group feedback and discussion of DOTS